neu-rah/ArduinoMenu/API.md

 enum class Cmds:Idx {None=0,Activate=1,Enter=2,Esc=4,Up=8,Down=16,Left=32,Right=64};
 ```

+Navigations commands represent user actions, they are issued at the navigation root and can bubble in the menu structure.
+All items return a boolean in response to a command whos interpretation is subjective to the parent (sending) object.
+Navigation root objecvt will probably send some command to the menu items, so that customized items can play theyr role.
+Parent menu uses `canNav` function to help on its interpretations.

+However, most of the time the parent object is a menu, so we will descrive some default behavior of a menu and its interpretation of returning results.

 Navigation commands are to be used on navigation root objects when calling its `cmd` member function.
-This commands describe a navigation action, most of them are then sent to the active menu item.

-Input devices might return some of this codes when queried by yhe navigation system.

 - **None** - no command available, to be return by input objects
-- **Activate** - sent to a child item to query about focus acceptance, items that can handle commands should - return true, they will then be on focus and receive next commands
+- **Activate** - sent to a child item in response to an incoming Enter (see description below).
-- **Enter** - user sent enter signal,
+- **Enter** - user sent enter signal, send `Activate` command to selected child item
-- **Esc** - this command is not sent to items, it is handled on navigation base by moving focus to previous level.
+- **Esc** - this command is not sent to items, it is handled on navigation base by moving focus to previous level (preemptive escape).
 - **Up** - user sent move up command
 - **Down** - user sent move down command
 - **Left** - user sent move left command